mfratkin1/mpcaHydro/README.md

 Modules for downloading hydrology data from MPCA servers and databases.

-Please note I am creating this package to be usefule for my work needs but also learn and practice programming...
+Please note I am creating and maintaining this package to learn and practice programming.

 ---